 With PAUL WHITEMAN & HIS ORCHESTRA, 1927

-Many of the drum heroes of the ‘twenties grew up in the South, in poor working-class homes if not in actual poverty.
+Many of the most famous drum Heroes of the ‘twenties grew up in the South, in poor working-class homes if not in actual poverty.
 Their musical skills were hard-won, on the streets in parade bands and in saloons, watching and absorbing the talents of older musicians.
-Victor Berton (né Cohen) – for a short time recognised as perhaps the greatest jazz percussionist working in America – originated from a very different cultural background and consequently approached both the instrument and the role of the jazz drummer in an alternative way to many of his contemporaries.
-Berton was extremely fortunate to be a native-born Chicagoan and would be on the spot in the city where jazz would come of age.
-On top of that, his family were middle-class and musical: his father was a violinist and both his brothers also became musicians (Eugene a singer, Ralph another drummer), and Berton received formal music lessons from a very young age.
-He initially pursued the classical tradition, studying timpani with a Chicago Symphony percussionist and performing with professional orchestras at theatres around the Midwest whilst still a child.
+However, Vic Berton – for a short time recognised as perhaps the greatest jazz percussionist working in America – originated from a very different cultural background and consequently approached both the instrument and the role of the jazz drummer in an alternative way to many of his contemporaries.

 Nichols was a clean-cut and technical player with an ear for modernistic harmonies and creative musical arrangements.
 He had a contract with the Brunswick record company and had been making small-group jazz sides for the previous few years, often with his principal partner, trombonist Milfred ‘Miff’ Mole.
-They recorded under a host of aliases, among them The Red Heads, Red Nichols’ Five Pennies, Red And Miff’s Stompers, Miff Mole and his Molers, The Charleston Chasers, The Six Hottentots, and myriad others.
+They recorded under a host of aliases, among them The Red Heads, Red And Miff’s Stompers, Miff Mole and his Molers, The Charleston Chasers, The Six Hottentots, and most frequently, Red Nichols And His Five Pennies, a wisecrack (five pennies equals one nickel) apocryphally attributed to Vic Berton.
 The jazz they made was consciously ‘artistic’ – clever, controlled and cerebral.
 Berton, with his classical training and mastery of percussion instruments, proved the perfect drummer for Nichols’ bands.
 They began recording together in 1925.

 Over the years that he was a member of the loose Nichols/Mole group of musicians, Berton originated and developed a number of trademark sounds and techniques hitherto unheard in jazz.
 Firstly, he brought his childhood timpani expertise to bear on jazz, using state-of-the-art pedal-tuned drums to play chromatic basslines and short solo breaks: many Nichols records from the period feature Berton “galumphing along on his tymps like a Tyrannosaurus Rex chasing lunch” (Richard M. Sudhalter).
-Secondly, Berton pioneered a special trick for playing rapid rhythmic patterns on choked cymbal.
+Secondly, Berton pioneered a special trick for playing rapid rhythmic patterns on a light choked cymbal.
 He would strike the underside of the cymbal with the stick held in the fingers of his left hand, the thumb of which choked the edge of the instrument.
 With his right stick still free to play the top side as usual, he found he could alternate very rapidly between striking the top and bottom sides of the cymbal and produce a range of extremely interesting syncopated rhythms.
-Earlier this year, Mr. Josh Duffee (a great mate and true 1920s drumming expert) and I were watching another wonderful vintage jazz drummer, Mr. Richard Pite, performing the ‘tricky-cymbal’ technique faultlessly and with typical panache.
+A few years ago at the International Classic Jazz Party Mr. Josh Duffee (a great mate and true 1920s drumming expert) and I were watching another wonderful vintage jazz drummer, Mr. Richard Pite, performing the ‘tricky-cymbal’ technique faultlessly and with typical panache.
 I turned to Mr. Duffee and said, ‘Who first came up with that thing?
 Berton?’
 Josh replied: ‘Berton.’

 Many classic Nichols/Mole records feature Berton’s percussive trickery to wonderful effect.
 This is perhaps the first ever band to record prolifically in which the drummer regularly takes lengthy solos and breaks, and he is not only beautifully recorded (for the period) but prominently showcased almost as much as any other instrumentalist.